Generic Name and Formulations:

 Oropharyngeal, esophageal, systemic candidiasis.
 Bone marrow transplant prophylaxis.
 Cryptococcal meningitis.
 Candida urinary tract infection (UTI), peritonitis.

 Individualize.
-CrCl<50mL/min: reduce dose, see literature.
 All doses are once daily.
-Oropharyngeal candidiasis: 200mg on day 1, then 100mg/day for at least 2 wks.
-Esophageal candidiasis: 200mg on day 1, then 100mg/day for at least 3 wks; treat for at least 2 wks after symptoms resolve; max 400mg/day.
+Oropharyngeal candidiasis: 200mg on Day 1, then 100mg/day for at least 2 weeks.
+Esophageal candidiasis: 200mg on Day 1, then 100mg/day for at least 3 weeks; treat for at least 2 weeks after symptoms resolve; max 400mg/day.
 Systemic candidiasis: doses of up to 400mg/day have been used.
-Prophylaxis of candidiasis in bone marrow transplantation: 400mg/day.
-Cryptococcal meningitis: 400mg on day 1, then 200–400mg/day for 10–12 wks after spinal fluid negative; to suppress relapse in AIDS: 200mg/day.
+Prophylaxis of candidiasis in bone marrow transplantation: 400mg/day; if anticipated severe granulocytopenia: see full labeling.
+Cryptococcal meningitis: 400mg on Day 1, then 200–400mg/day for 10–12 weeks after spinal fluid negative; to suppress relapse in AIDS: 200mg/day.
 UTI, peritonitis: 50–200mg/day have been used.
-Renal impairment: see literature.
+Renal impairment (CrCl ≤50mL/min): see full labeling.

 Individualize.
-CrCl<50mL/min: reduce dose, see literature.
 All doses are once daily.
-Neonates: see literature.
-Over 2 wks of age: Oropharyngeal candidiasis: 6mg/kg on day 1, then 3mg/kg/day for at least 2 wks.
-Esophageal candidiasis: 6mg/kg on day 1, then 3mg/kg/day for at least 3 wks; treat for at least 2 wks after symptoms resolve; max 12mg/kg/day.
+Neonates: see full labeling.
+Over 2 weeks of age: Oropharyngeal candidiasis: 6mg/kg on Day 1, then 3mg/kg/day for at least 2 weeks.
+Esophageal candidiasis: 6mg/kg on Day 1, then 3mg/kg/day for at least 3 weeks; treat for at least 2 weeks after symptoms resolve; max 12mg/kg/day.
 Systemic candidiasis: 6–12mg/kg/day have been used.
-Cryptococcal meningitis: 12mg/kg on day 1, then 6mg/kg/day for 10–12 wks after negative CSF cultures; max 12mg/kg/day; to suppress relapse in AIDS: 6mg/kg/day.
+Cryptococcal meningitis: 12mg/kg on Day 1, then 6mg/kg/day for 10–12 weeks after negative CSF cultures; max 12mg/kg/day; to suppress relapse in AIDS: 6mg/kg/day.
 Max for all: 600mg/day.
-Renal impairment: see literature.
+Renal impairment (CrCl ≤50mL/min): see full labeling.

 Proarrhythmic conditions.
 Renal or hepatic impairment.
 Monitor liver function during therapy and for signs/symptoms of hepatic injury; discontinue if develop.
 Monitor closely for skin rashes; discontinue if lesions progress.
+Susp: hereditary fructose, glucose/galactose malabsorption, sucrose-isomaltase deficiency: not recommended.
 Elderly.
 Pregnancy (Cat.D); may cause rare congenital anomalies in infants exposed in-utero to high doses (400–800mg/day) during 1st trimester.
-Nursing mothers: not recommended.
+Nursing mothers.

 See Contraindications.
 Risk of cardiotoxicity with erythromycin; avoid.
-Concomitant voriconazole: not recommended; if needed, monitor closely esp. when given within 24hrs after fluconazole.
-Potentiates warfarin, theophylline, oral hypoglycemics, midazolam.
-May increase serum levels of phenytoin, cyclosporine, zidovudine, sulfonylureas, carbamazepine.
+Avoid concomitant voriconazole; if needed, monitor closely esp. when given within 24hrs after fluconazole.
+Caution with other drugs metabolized by CYP2C9 and CYP3A4 with a narrow therapeutic window.
+Potentiates warfarin, oral hypoglycemics, oral midazolam, tofacitinib, alfentanil, amitriptyline, nortriptyline, calcium channel blockers, losartan, saquinavir; adjust dose as necessary.
+May increase serum levels of phenytoin, theophylline, halofantrine, rifabutin, tacrolimus, sirolimus, vinca alkaloids, triazolam, methadone, NSAIDs, cyclosporine, zidovudine, sulfonylureas, carbamazepine.
+Concomitant celecoxib: reduce celecoxib dose by half.
 Thiazides increase fluconazole levels.
-Monitor levels and/or effects of cyclosporine, phenytoin, sulfonylureas, rifabutin, tacrolimus, theophylline, warfarin.
+Monitor levels and/or effects of cyclosporine, phenytoin, sulfonylureas, rifabutin, tacrolimus, theophylline, warfarin, prednisone.
+Increased risk of myopathy/rhabdomyolysis with concomitant HMG-CoA reductase inhibitors; closely monitor.
 Cimetidine (oral), rifampin may decrease fluconazole levels.
-Oral contraceptives: see literature.
+Oral contraceptives: see full labeling.
 Avoid other hepatotoxic drugs.
-Caution with other drugs metabolized by CYP450.

 Tabs—30; Susp (35mL)—1; IV (200mg, 400mg)—6